Tonilocke/CalcReact/README.md

-# React + Vite
+# Calculator App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+## React + Vite

-Currently, two official plugins are available:
+Tried to use a different approach this time, using some individual stylesheets for the components.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+Simple calculator app done with React and Vite as bundler.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+The heavy work is done by the mathjs library.